Olegd5g56/isoloader/README.md

 A simple script for downloading and updating ISO images

 # install
+sudo apt install curl pv coreutils
-Install deb from relese or use make install
+Install the deb package from releases or use make install.
+Alternatively, download the script and run it from anywhere.

 # usage